Mark-Seaman/Shrinking-World-Pubs/journey/Pub/Part4.md

+# 20 Something - The 1980s

-# Part 4 - Young Adult Years
+The Young Adult Years

-Age 20-30

-1980-1990

-Milestones

-* Engineering
-* My First Real Job
-* Building the Future
-* Creating a Family